 This course puts a focus on the fundamentals of web page layout and interface design using HTML and CSS.
 Students will learn how to translate visual design systems into usable, interactive web experiences.

-Prerequisite: SDD 370.
-Corequisite: DSN 094.
+Prerequisite: CSC 370 or SDD 370.

 DSN 326 - Interactive Web Design II (3)